 The non-performance risk has been quantified by calculating either a credit valuation adjustment (CVA) based on the credit risk profile of the counterparty, or a debit valuation adjustment (DVA) based on the credit risk profile of the relevant group entity, using market-available data.
+A funding valuation adjustment (FVA) has also been made.

-Whilst the majority of the inputs to the CVA and DVA calculations meet the criteria for Level 2 inputs, certain inputs regarding the Group's credit risk are deemed to be Level 3 inputs, due to the lack of market-available data.
+Whilst the majority of the inputs to the CVA, DVA and FVA calculations meet the criteria for Level 2 inputs, certain inputs regarding the Group's credit risk are deemed to be Level 3 inputs, due to the lack of market-available data.
 The credit risk profile of the Group has been built using the few market-available data points, e.g. credit spreads on the listed bonds, and then extrapolated over the term of the derivatives.
 It is this extrapolation that is deemed to be Level 3.
+The estimation of the funding cost in the FVA calculation is also a Level 3 input.
 All other inputs to both the underlying valuation and the CVA and DVA calculations are Level 2 inputs.